Toggle diff (533 lines)

 +@item @code{doshutdown} (type: gexp)

-+Handler for doshutdown event.
++The handler for the doshutdown event.

 +